LoopKit/loopdocs/docs/browser/edit-browser.md

     This would be an attempt to merge changes from your <code>fork</code> back to the original version that everyone uses.
 These changes are for you only.
 Ignore those prompts.

+    Of course, accidents happen.
+No worries.

+    * Just hit the Close button
+    * If you don't close the accidental PR yourself, it will be closed for you, but that takes time

 ## Overview

 !!! info "Time Estimate"